Knocks83/ClassevivaSync/README.md

 ## Additional infos

-I remember you that the Classeviva APIs I used in this project are available [here](https://github.com/Knocks83/Classeviva-PHP-Api)
+I remind you that the Classeviva APIs I used in this project are available [here](https://github.com/Knocks83/Classeviva-PHP-Api)

 ---